pamelacruzbr/Genomics_project/README.md

   1. FASTA File reading and pre-processing for the sequences (Using Biopython or not - 2 scripts).
   2. Gather main information about the FASTA, such as entries and lengths.
+  3. BLAST alignment script and processing of results.
-  3. ORF Finder for a FASTA file and protein translation (in progress - Everyday I add more functionalities to this program)
+  4. ORF Finder for a FASTA file and protein translation (in progress - Everyday I add more functionalities to this program)